Aller au contenu principal

 • Players are usually dealt 4 train car cards.
 The exception are the cities' versions (2 train cards); France (8 train cards); World (3 cards, with 7 ship cards); Great Lakes (2 cards with 2 ship cards); United Kingdom (an additional wild card); and Africa (an additional terrain card).

-• Players are also dealt a prescribed number of ticket cards which show a route between specified destination cities, the numbers of which are specified in that version's rules.
+• Players are also dealt a prescribed number of destination ticket cards which show a route between specified destination cities, the numbers of which are specified in that version's rules.
 Each player must keep a prescribed number of those assigned ticket cards, but can discard any other unwanted tickets.
 Retained destination tickets may not be discarded for the rest of the game.

 Play